 Protein-rich snack mixes, cereals and various toppings continue to gain popularity in the market.
 Grande WPCrisp® Whey Protein Crisp provides food formulators with protein levels ranging from 50–70% and results in an appealing crunchy texture with a clean, neutral flavor when used in a multitude of applications.

 Functional Whey Protein

-The high fat and calories in many foods, such as sauces, dressings, desserts, soups, baked goods and more, is often attributed to butter, cream, eggs, cheese and other costly ingredients.
+The high fat and calories in many foods, such as sauces, dressings, desserts, soups, baked goods and more, is often attributed to butter, cream, eggs, milk and other costly ingredients.
 Grande Bravo® functional whey protein allows for the reduction or full replacement of these high-fat ingredients without any negative impact on your products’ intended taste or texture - allowing for improved nutritional labels that support healthy eating trends.

 There are a large variety of applications where whey protein can be formulated to improve protein content and overall nutrition.
 Food manufacturers that want to offer consumer products that aid in weight loss and aren’t just a passing fad should incorporate whey protein into their applications.
 Reach out to the food scientists at Grande Custom Ingredients Group to explore the unlimited possibilities for making your foods and beverages more attractive to consumers.
 Meanwhile, check out our eBook below outlining more benefits of whey protein, its production process and how it can help you reduce artificial ingredients.